MicrosoftDocs/learn/learn-pr/wwl-azure/secure-azure-database-for-postgresql/includes/7-exercise-configure-permissions.md

 ## Test the Contributor role

-1. In the top-right of the Azure Portal, select your user account and then select **Sign out**.
+1. In the top-right of the Azure portal, select your user account and then select **Sign out**.
-1. Log in as the Holly Rees, with the user principal name and password that you noted.
+1. Sign in as the Holly Rees, with the user principal name and password that you noted.
 1. In the portal home page, select **All resources** and then select your Azure Database for MySQL resource.
 1. Select **Stop** and then select **Yes**.
 This time, the server stops without errors because Holly has the necessary role assigned.
 1. Select **Start** to ensure that the MySQL resource is ready for the next steps.
-1. In the top-right of the Azure Portal, select Holly's user account and then select **Sign out**.
+1. In the top-right of the Azure portal, select Holly's user account and then select **Sign out**.
-1. Log in using your original Owner account.
+1. Sign in using your original Owner account.

 ## GRANT access to Azure Database for PostgreSQL